-Laura Plummer is an American millennial writer originally from Massachusetts.
-Her creative writing has been published in The Sun Magazine, Atomic Flyswatter, and The Topic Journal.
-Read more of her work at lauraplummer.me.
+Laura Plummer is an American writer from Massachusetts.
+Her work has been featured in a number of print and online publications. lauraplummer.me.